RossBoylan/mccli/README.md

 # Montecarlo CLI (Command Line Interface)

+WARNING: v 3.4 is for use only with the new Heart Failure Fortran model.

 WARNING: v 3.0 changes the meaning of inputs for the lognormal, beta and gamma distributions.
 The inputs now are the mean and standard deviation of the generated variables for *all* distributions.
 For distributions related to interventions (`.inp` files) this wasn't the case until v 3.3.